I am seeing an ostomy nurse who specializes in patients with acute and chronic “wound” care. Things in the natural often mimic things in the spirit.

 I am not second guessing the surgery or the fact that the surgeon found scar tissue and places where my colon and intestines were seared together due to another surgery from 2004.
 I’m reminded of this faint journey where I referred to myself as the woman with the issue of blood.
 “Endometrial ablation is a procedure that surgically destroys (ablates) the lining of your uterus.
 The tools vary, depending on the method used to ablate the endometrium.
 They might include extreme cold, heated fluids, microwave energy or high-energy radio frequencies.”

-No amount of juicing, fasting, cutting out sugars and carbs, and so on and so forth, could have un seared or straightened the zigzagged mess the surgeon ran into, but let’s get back to wounds and enemies.
+No amount of juicing, fasting, cutting out sugars and carbs, and so on, could have un seared or straightened the zigzagged mess the surgeon ran into, but let’s get back to wounds and enemies.

 She was saying she was sorry over and over, with no words.
 Hubby saw it too.